kiranch97/docker-images/README.md

 This stack contains all the elements of the ODK project:

-- ODK App: Vue JS PWA for streaming frames to be analyzed
+- **ODK App**: Vue JS PWA for streaming frames to be analyzed

-- ODK Dashboard: Vue JS showing incoming frames real-time and analyzed data on an map
+- **ODK Dashboard**: Vue JS showing incoming frames real-time and analyzed data on an map

-- ODK Frame Analyzer: Machine Learning Worker analyzing frames
+- **ODK Frame Analyzer**: Machine Learning Worker analyzing frames

-- ODK API: Handles streams of ODK App via websockets, utilizes:
+- **ODK API**: Handles streams of ODK App via websockets, utilizes:
 	- PostgreSQL database for storing analyzed data
 	- RabbitMQ message broker